Shilo/Dawn-Bringer-Discord-AI-Bot/README.md

 # Dawn Bringer Discord AI Bot

-> Survivor, I'm here to help.
+> Survivor, I'm here to help!
 As your Dawn Bringer, I've seen what this world can throw at us—infected, mad scientists, and everything in between.
 Need answers?
 Strategy?
-Just want to chat? @Mention me or say my name (DB, Dawn, Dawnbringer) and I'll be there.
+Just want to chat?
 Let's go—no challenge is too great when we face it together.
+> - @Mention me
+> - Say my name (DB, Dawn, Dawnbringer)
+> - Ask a question (end with ? or start with who/what/when/where/why/how)

 A Discord bot for the Run!
 Goddess community, powered by OpenAI.